elecay/cryptopals/README.md

-# cryptopals
+# Cryptopals

-Solutions for cryptopals.com with Java
+Solutions for cryptopals.com using Java.